-Consolidated Securities Class Action Lawsuit: On January 23, 2017 and January 26, 2017, securities class action complaints were filed by purported stockholders of us in the United States District Court for the Southern District of California against us and certain of our current and former officers and directors.
+Consolidated Securities Class Action Lawsuit: On January 23, 2017 and January 26, 2017, securities class action complaints were filed by purported stockholders of us in the United States District Court for the Southern District of California against us and certain of our former officers and directors.
 The complaints alleged, among other things, that we violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 thereunder, by making false and misleading statements and omissions of material fact in connection with certain allegations that we are or were engaged in anticompetitive conduct.
 The complaints sought unspecified damages, interest, fees and costs.
-On May 4, 2017, the court consolidated the two actions and appointed lead plaintiffs.
-On July 3, 2017, the lead plaintiffs filed a consolidated amended complaint asserting the same basic theories of liability and requesting the same basic relief.
-On September 1, 2017, we filed a motion to dismiss the consolidated amended complaint.
-On March 18, 2019, the court denied our motion to dismiss.
+On May 4, 2017, the court consolidated the two actions.
+On July 3, 2017, the plaintiffs filed a consolidated amended complaint asserting the same basic theories of liability and requesting the same basic relief.
+On September 1, 2017, we filed a motion to dismiss the consolidated amended complaint, and on March 18, 2019, the court denied our motion.
 On January 15, 2020, we filed a motion for judgment on the pleadings.
-The court has not yet ruled on our motion.
+A hearing on the motion was held on February 2, 2022.
 We believe the plaintiffs' claims are without merit.

 In re Qualcomm/Broadcom Merger Securities Litigation: On June 8, 2018 and June 26, 2018, securities class action complaints were filed by purported stockholders of us in the United States District Court for the Southern District of California against us and two of our then current officers.
 The complaints alleged, among other things, that we violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 thereunder, by failing to disclose that we had submitted a notice to the Committee on Foreign Investment in the United States (CFIUS) in January 2018.
 The complaints sought unspecified damages, interest, fees and costs.
-On January 22, 2019, the court appointed the lead plaintiff in the action.
 On March 18, 2019, the plaintiffs filed a consolidated complaint asserting the same basic theories of liability and requesting the same basic relief.
 On May 10, 2019, we filed a motion to dismiss the consolidated complaint, and on March 10, 2020, the court granted our motion.
 On May 11, 2020, the plaintiffs filed a second amended complaint, and on October 8, 2020, the court granted our motion to dismiss the case with prejudice.
-On November 7, 2020, the plaintiffs filed a notice of appeal.
-No hearing date has been set.
+On November 7, 2020, the plaintiffs filed a notice of appeal with the United States Court of Appeals for the Ninth Circuit (Ninth Circuit), and a hearing on the appeal was held on November 16, 2021.
+The Ninth Circuit has not yet issued a ruling.
 We believe the plaintiffs' claims are without merit.